 How can the US prepare for a China-Taiwan war?

-While a war would be bad enough, the consequences for global supply chains and the economies they support would also be disastrous because of Taiwan’s position as the largest supplier of semiconductors and source of 92% of the world’s advanced microchips.
+While a war would be bad enough, the consequences for global semiconductor supply chains and the economies they support would also be disastrous because of Taiwan’s position as the largest supplier of semiconductors and source of 92% of the world’s advanced microchips.
 “Were China to seize Taiwan, one of two things could happen to the chip supply,” writes Jason Matheny, head of the renowned research organization Rand Corporation in an Atlantic article.
 “The microchip factories could end up being controlled by China, or they could be destroyed” in the war.

 In the first scenario, China could cut off advanced chip sales to the U.S. and its allies, “significantly reducing American technological, economic, and military advantages,” writes Matheny.
 “But if the second scenario came to pass, the world could experience an economic crisis the likes of which we have not seen since the Great Depression.”